Strift/awesome-esports/contributing.md

 ---

+Quick rules for opening a pull request:
+- The name should reference the package(s), eg. `Add my-esports-package`
+- Your addition(s) to the list should be insert alphabetically in the list and include a description
-Pull requests guidelines are not defined yet.
-Just make your PR as clear and concise as possible. :)
+- Be as clear and concise as possible

-> ⚠️ WIP: to be updated.

 Thank you for your suggestions!

 ## Updating your PR